 It costs 6–7 times less to keep current consumers than it does to acquire new ones.

-However, you can only steer visitors toward the desired goal and quantify the return on investment by positioning the content, separating it into attractive stages of the user journey, and establishing audience goals (ROI).
+However, you can only steer visitors toward the desired goal and quantify the return on investment by positioning the content, separating it into attractive user journey stages, and establishing audience goals (ROI).